valkey-io/libvalkey/CONTRIBUTING.md

 sending a code fragment or patch via private email or public discussion groups, you need to ensure that the contribution is in accordance with the DCO.

+## Licensing and REUSE compliance

+This project follows the [REUSE specification](https://reuse.software/) for licensing.
+Copyright and license information for all files is declared in `.reuse/dep5`.

+When adding new files:

+- If the file is a new contribution by the project (libvalkey contributors), no action is needed — the wildcard entry covers it.
+- If the file originates from another project or has a different copyright holder, add a corresponding entry in `.reuse/dep5`.
+- If the file uses a license not already in `LICENSES/`, add the license text as `LICENSES/<SPDX-Identifier>.txt`.

+The CI runs `reuse lint` to verify compliance on every push and pull request.

 ## Coding conventions

 ### Code style